theambidextrousboy/evrythng-java-sdk/README.md

 This is a Java wrapper for the [EVRYTHNG API](http://dev.evrythng.net) v2.x.
 It lets you use all the features provided by our API with pure Java constructs.
 You need an API token for authentication which you can get on <http://evrythng.net/settings/tokens>.

+More the Ruby kind of developer?
+Well look [here!](https://github.com/evrythng/evrythng-ruby-wrapper)

 ## Working with the wrapper

 The easiest way is to get the latest `.jar` from the [Downloads](evrythng-java-wrapper/downloads) section and adding it to your Java project.